Posted by: Bill Hornbeck | April 19, 2023

 There are also practical reasons for rest, including retirement.
 Here are four examples.

-First, generally, with exceptions, as we get older, we get weaker, less flexible and less steady.
+First, generally, with exceptions, as we get older, we get weaker physically and mentally.
+We become less flexible and less steady.
 We cannot stand as much physical and mental stress.
 We do not have as much energy.
-Generally, although there are certainly offsets to help us in old age such as wisdom and experience and sometimes more time to do each project, as we get older, we get more susceptible to the quantity and severity of injuries and mistakes.
+Although there are certainly important offsets to help cope with such weakness in old age such as wisdom, experience, willingness to focus more, and sometimes more time to do each project, generally, with exceptions, as we get older, we get more susceptible to the quantity and severity of injuries and mistakes.

 Every employment is different.
 For example, in sports, manual labor, and other employment primarily depending on physical condition, one should generally retire sooner than where one works behind a desk.
 Moreover, some employment has plenty of staff to hide or make up for the weaknesses of old age.
 Finally, it is usually not straight down hill as we get older; it is more of a rollercoaster gradually going down.